 How could ‘normal’ people become victims or supporters of ‘abnormal ideologies?
-What were the causes of the First World War?
-How did Lenin and Stalin rise to power?
+How did Hitler rise to power?
+How did The French Revolution change the world?
 These are the kinds of questions that students will investigate while studying A-Level History.

 What is History?

 History provides an opportunity to look at the behaviour, ideas and attitudes of people in the past, and to interpret them using secondary information and the materials produced at the time.
 It allows students to see the impact of government decisions on all levels of society, and see how societies developed both through slow evolution and more revolutionary stages.

 These skills are primarily assessed by means of essays, giving students a sound understanding of how to create and support arguments and counter-arguments to reach a clear and convincing conclusion.
 Contemporary sources are compared in order to see where agreement and disagreement occurs.
 Students learn a range of historical interpretations of a contentious issue and become able to locate views in the context of the wider debate among practising historians.

 CIE A-Level History is taught within the two-year A-Level programme.

 Tutors encourage students to explore and use knowledge in class debate, analysing contemporary sources and historians’ interpretations of the past.
 This means that students are regularly encouraged to cement their knowledge, but also to challenge it by being offered alternative perspectives and interpretations.
 Essays, source analysis and an understanding of historiography all form part of the overall assessment.

 How is A-Level History assessed?

 |2||Liberalism and Nationalism in Germany (1814-1871) and The Industrial Revolution in Britain (1750-1850)||30%||External Exam: Short essays|

 |4||Hitler’s Germany (1929-1941) and Britain (1919-1939)||30%||External Exam: Essays|